rsshilli/chimp/README.md

       submit: `${root}__submit`,
     }
   }
-  // 3. you can now access the same keys as your selectors as elements that you can interact with to higher order functions async login({username, password}) {
+  // 3.
+Access the UI elements using the same keys as your selectors to create high-order functions that match your domain async login({username, password}) {
     await this.username.type(username)
     await this.password.type(password)